The apostle Paul used the term ‘renewing of you mind’ in his letter to believers in Rome.

 15 Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.

-It is the body (the flesh), the physical part of your being, that is not regenerated when you are born again.
+Note that ‘the flesh’ and ‘the body’ are used interchangeably in the above verses.
+It is your body (the flesh), the physical part of your being, that is not regenerated when you are born again.
 In it resides all the desires of the world.
 John says that the things of the world fall into three categories: the lust of the flesh; the lust of the eyes; and the boastful pride of life.

 Your flesh is demanding, controlling and manipulating.
 It commands satisfaction … and it does not stop demanding, even after you’re saved.
 It wants what it sees, and it wants to be lifted up for what it has.
 In short, it wants to be fed … literally and figuratively.
-Unsaved persons are said to be fleshly because they live their lives indulging the flesh.
+People who are not saved are characterized as being fleshly because they live their lives indulging the flesh.

 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 (Ephesians 2:3)